Ionospheric storm: Phases of ionospheric storms

-Positive Phase
+Positive phase

 The positive phase of an ionospheric storm will last for around the first 24 hours.
 In this phase, electron density in the ionosphere, particularly in higher altitude layers such as F1 and F2 will increase.
 Ionisation in the positive phase will be less apparent due to the increase of electron density.
 Positive phase ionospheric storms have a longer duration and are more prevalent in winter.
-During the positive phase of large ionospheric storms, the altitude of ionospheric F-region increases, resulting in the massive tongue-shaped plasma anomaly spreading anti-sunward over the polar cap, which can be observed by ground radars, as well as by satellites and the GPS system.
+During the positive phase of large ionospheric storms, the altitude of ionospheric F-region increases, resulting in the massive tongue-shaped plasma anomaly spreading anti-sunward over the geomagnetic pole, which can be observed by ground radars, as well as by satellites and the GPS system.
+Even for the largest geomagnetic storms, such as the 20 November 2003 superstorm, modern general circulation models are able to simulate positive ionospheric anomalies.

-Negative Phase
+Negative phase

 The negative phase of an ionospheric storm will occur directly after the storm's positive phase and last one to two days after the positive phase decreases in electron density to "below its quiet time reference level."
 Negative phases decrease the electron density of the storm.
 They also span for longer durations and appear more often during summer.

-Recovery Phase
+Recovery phase

-The recovery phase of the ionospheric storm occurs after the negative phase ends, and neutralises the electron density.
+The recovery phase of the ionospheric storm occurs after the negative phase ends and neutralises the electron density.
 A time scale of 12 hours to 1 day can be used in accordance with the Thermosphere Ionosphere General Circulation Model (TIGCM) as a means of calculating the precise time of electron density restabilising post-storm.

-Effects on Ionospheric Layers
+Effects on ionospheric layers

 The effects of ionospheric storms on different layers in the ionosphere including in the F-region, E-region and D-region vary depending on the magnitude of the storm.
 F-Region is the most affected layer due to it ranging the highest altitude compared to the E-region and D-region.
 The D-region is the region with the lowest altitude and will receive the least geomagnetic disturbance.